Anjiembadi/Career-Advisor-Chatbot/README.md

 streamlit run app.py
 ```

-The app opens in the browser and allows users to ask career-related questions.
+The application opens in the browser and allows users to interact with the AI chatbot.

 ---

-## Step 12: Prepared GitHub Files
+## Step 14: Prepared GitHub Repository

 We added:

-- `README.md`
+* `README.md`
-- `.gitignore`
+* `.gitignore`
-- `requirements.txt`
+* `requirements.txt`
-- screenshots inside `images/`
+* screenshots

-We also excluded sensitive and unnecessary files like:
+* deployment-ready files

+Excluded files:

 ```text
 .env